vaibhavlohiya/MatrixAPI/README.md

        Vector v({3.1, 6.7, 5.2});

-### 6. Some Vector functions.
+### 6. Vector functions.

-       v.size();              // returns the size if the vector v.Data();              // return a pointer to the first element of the vector array. v1.add(v2);            // returns a vector which is a sum of v1 and v2 v1.subtract(v2);       // returns a vector which is the difference of v1 and v2. v1.dotProduct(v2);     // returns a scaler which is the result of the dot product of v1 and v2 v1.crossProduct(v2);   // returns a vector which is the cross product of v1 and v2
+       v.size();              // returns the size if the vector. v.Data();              // return a pointer to the first element of the vector array.

+       v1.add(v2);            // returns a vector which is a sum of v1 and v2.
+       v.addScaler(x);        // returns a vector which adds a scaler x into v.

+       v1.subtract(v2);       // returns a vector which is the difference of v1 and v2.
+       v.subtractScaler(x);   // returns a vector which subtracts scaler x from v.

+       v1.dotProduct(v2);     // returns a scaler which is the result of the dot product of v1 and v2. v1.crossProduct(v2);   // returns a vector which is the cross product of v1 and v2. v.prodScaler(x);       // returns a vector which multiplies a scaler x into v.

-### 7. Some vector operations.
+### 7. Vector operations.

        v[index];              // returns an element or a scaler at given index v_add = v1 + v2;       // same as Add